PAST PRESIDENTS OF THE SNOWBIRDS

 A group of ladies called the Yarn Burners knit beautiful socks, mitts and other fun and useful items which are given to people in need.
 To date (2010) 900 toques were knitted and given to Rockyview General Hospital maternity ward.

 People in need of rides are driven to medical appointments in Calgary or Cochrane.

 The Snowbirds generally have a prize winning float in the Bragg Creek Day's parade.

-The Chalet is available for: rentals, meetings, weddings, church services, staff development days, celebrations of life, birthday parties, yoga classes and many other functions.
+The Chalet is available for: rentals, meetings, church services, staff development days, celebrations of life, birthday parties, yoga classes and many other functions.

 Community involvement is an important part of our mandate.
 Members participate in fund raising, consisting mainly of working at casino's, Calaway Park, selling used books, hosting soup and dessert at the chalet once a month, and construction of the playground at Nichol Park; participating in providing Christmas stockings for Camp Horizon; assisted with the 2004 Trans Rockies Challenge.
 Grants are received from the Rocky View County.